reconbug/dotfiles-3/README.md

 ## Preamble

-This "cross-platform" setup of mine is really just a Ubuntu 20.04+ ZSH environment. macOS is supported by installing dependencies with `brew` where required.
+This "cross-platform" setup of mine is really just a Ubuntu 20.04+ ZSH environment.
+Homebrew is used on both Ubuntu and macOS where possible.
 Windows 10 is supported with Ubuntu 18.04+ via WSL 2 👌

-## Windows 10 with WSL2
+## Windows 10 WSL2 Setup

 <details>
-<summary>Expand for Windows Setup</summary>
+<summary>Click to Expand for Windows Setup</summary>

 ### Enable WSL